zekesonxx/ps3bdtool/README.md

 * The FUSE mount has no explicit caching at all.
 We're relying on the kernel to avoid excessive reads here.
 * I suggest 3 threads for decryption above because 3 threads is enough that, with my (reasonably old) quad-core i5-2320 reading from an LG WH16NS40 and writing to an SSD, I/O speed becomes the bottleneck.
-* FUSE mounting doesn't support multithreaded decoding (yet).
+* FUSE mounting doesn't support multithreaded decryption, and probably won't ever because I don't care enough.

 ## License